-Amy Malo (ˈmālō) (MAYLOW) is entering her second season as an assistant coach for Belmont women's basketball.
+Amy Malo (ˈmālō) (MAYLOW) is entering her third season as an assistant coach for Belmont women's basketball.

 Malo starred collegiately at nearby Vanderbilt University from 2005-2009.
 During her time as a Commodore, the 6'3 forward played in two SEC Tournament Championships and made two trips to the Sweet Sixteen.